INA101/pubchem-smiles-retriever/README.md

 Python script to fetch SMILES strings from PubChem API for chemical compounds.
 # PubChem SMILES Retriever

 A Python script to fetch SMILES strings for chemical compounds from the PubChem API.
-Handles batch processing, errors, and saves results to CSV—great for cheminformatics workflows.
+Handles batch processing, errors, and saves results to CSV, great for cheminformatics workflows.

 ## Quick Demo
 Run the script and it processes a list of compounds, printing progress and saving `compound_smiles.csv`.